Twins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins are 20-9 in games they were listed as the moneyline favorite (winning 69% of those games).
+- The Twins have been favored on the moneyline 30 total times this season.
+They've finished 20-10 in those games.

-- Minnesota has an 11-6 record (winning 64.7% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Minnesota has a record of 12-8 when it has played as moneyline favorites with odds of -145 or shorter (60% winning percentage).

-- The implied moneyline probablility in this matchup gives the Twins a 60% chance to win.
+- The Twins have an implied moneyline win probability of 59.2% in this matchup.

-- In the 47 games in which bookmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 20 times (20-23-4).
+- Minnesota has had an over/under set by oddsmakers 48 times, and have combined with opponents to go over the total in 20 of those games (20-24-4).

-- The Twins have had a spread set for only one matchup this season, and they did not cover.
+- The Twins have had a spread set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.